KeyboardKit/website/collections/_posts/2022/2022-01-24-keyboard-kit-6.0-explained.md

 Second, since KeyboardKit Pro is compiled with a KeyboardKit dependency, adding it means that you will import some symbols twice, which will cause annoying warning messages.

-To fix this, KeyboardKit Pro will (most probably) become a standalone library that includes KeyboardKit instead of depending on it.

-This means that you will just have to add a single dependency to your app, and that the duplicate import warnings will disappear.
+To fix this, KeyboardKit Pro will (most probably) become a standalone library and include KeyboardKit instead of depending on it.
+This means that you will just have to add a single dependency and that the duplicate symbol warnings will disappear.

 ## Conclusion

-KeyboardKit 6.0 will not add any drastic new features, but will remove deprecated logic and aim to harmonize things, improve styling and make things nice. macOS support will let you use KeyboardKit on all platforms, and a standalone KeyboardKit Pro means more stability.
+KeyboardKit 6.0 will not add any drastic new features, but will remove deprecated logic and aim to harmonize the public APIs. macOS support will let you use KeyboardKit on all platforms, and a standalone KeyboardKit Pro library will hopefully mean more stability.

 KeyboardKit 6.0 will be released later in February.